ldunham1/abstract_factories/README.md

 # Abstract Factories
-`abstract_factories` provides functional factory classes extending the loosely based on  Abstract Factory design pattern.
+`abstract_factories` provides functional factory classes that utilise Abstract Factory design pattern with some additional convenience.
 The primary use case is to provide a clear layer of abstraction for scalable data.